-Receive 120,000 bonus Velocity Points and 120 Status Credits when you apply online by 13 December 2021, are approved and spend $4,500 on your new Card within the first 3 months.
-New Card Members Only.
+Receive 120,000 bonus Velocity Points when you apply online, are approved, and spend $3,500 on your new Card within the first 3 months.
+Available to new Card Members only.
 Enjoy a complimentary domestic return flight with Virgin Australia to selected cities, each year after your first card spend.

-Receive 110,000 bonus Qantas Points plus $200 back when you apply online by 27 October 2021, are approved and spend $3,000 on your new Card within the first 3 months.
+Receive 100,000 bonus Qantas Points when you apply online, are approved, and spend $3,000 on your new Card within the first 3 months.
 Offer available to new Card Members only.
-Plus, receive up to 40,000 extra Qantas points with Shop Small (T&Cs apply)
+Receive $450 annual Qantas Travel Credit.

 Mozo provides general product information.
 We don't consider your personal objectives, financial situation or needs and we aren't recommending any specific product to you.
 You should make your own decision after reading the PDS or offer documentation, or seeking independent advice.